Best Things to Do During your Stay in Berlin

 This wonderful UNESCO World Heritage Site is nestled in the middle of the Spree river, and for all history or art lovers, it’s an absolute must see while in Berlin.
-Museum Island is home to five of Berlin’s most important museums, however, if you only have a little time, the outstanding Pergamonmuseum is not to be missed.
-This fantastic building is one of the top archaeological museums in the world, and with its displays on Pergamon, Rome, Babylon, Islam and even King Nebuchadnezzar, it’s not hard to see why.
+Museum Island is home to five of Berlin’s most important museums.
+See all 5 museums on Museum Island with one ticket; book your ticket with Welcome and enjoy your tour!
+If you only have a little time, the outstanding Pergamonmuseum is not to be missed.
+This fantastic building is one of the top archaeological museums in the world, and with its displays on Pergamon, Rome, Babylon, Islam, and even King Nebuchadnezzar, it’s not hard to see why.
+With Welcome, you can also book your skip the line tickets in advance, and avoid all the long waiting at the museum.

 No trip to Berlin is complete without learning about its rich and turbulent Jewish History.
 Whether you’re a history buff or someone who truly likes to get to know a city, a visit to the Jüdisches Museum or the thought-provoking Holocaust Memorial is an absolute must.
 The museum was originally designed by a very controversial artist, Daniel Libeskind, to look like an exploding Star of David.
-So, not only do you get to enjoy the artefacts and documents inside the museum, but the actual space is an experience in itself.
+So, not only do you get to enjoy the artifacts and documents inside the museum, but the actual space is an experience in itself.
 For a much more enveloping view of Jewish history, visit the emotional Holocaust Memorial.
-Arranged across the area of a Jewish housing block, the 2,711 blocks stand as a reminder for the murdered European Jews during WWII.
+With a particularly striking title befits only an equally striking monument.
+And this is exactly what this is.
+Located just south of the Brandenburg gate, the memorial is a labyrinth of equally sized stelae, that are eerily reminiscent of coffins.
+Fit into space the size of a football field, the monument holds 2,711 of the different stelae.
+You are free to enter in at any time, and you can be sure that you will emerge fully unnerved by the overpowering size, contrasted with the stark minimalism.
+This effect is amplified by the understanding of whom the monument is dedicated to.
+Free English tours are also available from 15:00 pm onwards.

 Built in the 1960s, this 368m high tower is actually the tallest structure in Germany.
 The impressive stainless steel sphere on the top of the Fernsehturm, or TV Tower, is both an observation deck and a wonderful restaurant.
-Head on up to enjoy some of the most breathtaking views in Berlin.
-On clear days, you can see up to 42 kilometres over this magical city, or you can choose to enjoy a delicious meal while gazing down at the city lights in the evening.
+Book in advance your skip the line tickets and head on up to enjoy some of the most breathtaking views in Berlin.
+On clear days, you can see up to 42 kilometers over this magical city, or you can choose to enjoy a delicious meal while gazing down at the city lights in the evening.

-The magnificent Brandenburger Tor is an icon of the city of Berlin and is one of Germany’s most visited landmarks.
+At the east side of the Tiergarten stands the majestic sight of the Brandenburg Gate.
+This magnificent Tor is an icon of the city of Berlin and is one of Germany’s most visited landmarks.
 Built over 300 years ago, Brandenburg Gate has served many different purposes.
 It has been a symbol of war, victory, terror, peace, and since 1989, it has stood for the union of Germany.
 Although many people visit this famous landmark in the day, seeing it all lit up at night with fewer crowds is an absolute must do while in Berlin.

 From family outings to romantic dates, a visit to Zoologischer Garten & Aquarium is one of the top things to do while in Berlin.
 This wonderful zoo is the oldest in all of Germany and is home to over 16,000 animals, consisting of around 1,500 different species.
 Built to raise morale during World War II, Berlin zoo is now an important scientific resource.
 On the cooler days, pay a visit to the amazing new aquarium, where you can walk among crocodiles, sharks, exotic fish, amphibians and fascinating ultraviolet creatures.